RTSProductions/RTSEngine/README.md

 ```

 ## `UpdatePostion()`
-in the `OnUpdate` method use `UpdatePostion()` function to update the position of the physics object based uning the dynamic object's postion.
+in the `OnUpdate` method use `UpdatePostion()` function to update the position of the physics object based uning the dynamic object's position.
 ```cs
 sprite.UpdatePostion();
 ```
   </details>

 # Instructions
-Open the RTSEngine folder and doubble click on the RTSEngine.sln to open the project and use it.
+Open the RTSEngine folder and double click on the RTSEngine.sln to open the project and use it.
 # How To Make A Game
 <details>
   <summary>Click to expand!</summary>